cortinah/hockeystick/README.md

     enhanced or additional data that may be added to the package.
     Building `hockeystick` is driven by my interest in tracking climate data and making it easily available to the community.
--   Here are some online resources I have found very helpful to learn more about climate science:
+-   Here are some online resources I have found very helpful to learn mo re about climate science:
 -   MIT edX Global Warming Science.
     <https://www.edx.org/course/global-warming-science>
 -   SDG Academy: Climate Change: The Science and Global Impact.